With condo insurance, a condominium corporation must have:

 - Damage due to an act or omission of the corporation, board member, officer, employee or agent of the corporation (or any combination of them)

 - Normal structural deterioration of the common property, managed property or real property, other than the property that the owner was responsible for maintaining or repairing

 - Some insurance companies offer owners deductible coverage that will help pay for the corporation’s deductible.
 Check with your insurance representative about this type of coverage.
 It is prudent to request additional coverage.

 - You can ask your board, manager or corporation’s insurance broker for a copy of the corporation’s Certificate of Insurance, which outlines current deductible amounts.

 - If you already have deductible coverage in your unit owner’s policy, it is prudent to adjust your deductible coverage accordingly.

 What happens if a condo corporation and owner place insurance on the same loss?

 If a condo corporation and owner both place insurance against a loss resulting from destruction of/damage to units or the common property, then the corporation’s insurance is considered first loss insurance.
 The owner’s insurance is considered excess insurance.

-Tip for condo boards and owners: If you have questions about first loss or excess insurance and how it applies to your situation, ask your insurer.
-If a dispute arises over insurance coverage, you should seek legal advice.
+Tip for condo boards and owners: If you have questions about first loss or excess insurance, ask your insurer.
+If a dispute arises over insurance coverage, get legal advice.